School of Health Promotion and Kinesiology

 KINS 4913.
 Independent Study.
 Study of a specific topic in Kinesiology leading to the solution of a problem of interest to the profession or the student.
 Prerequisite: Permission of the instructor.
 May be repeated for additional credit.
 Credit: Three hours.

-KINS 4933.
+KINS 4936.
 Internship in Cardiac Rehabilitation.
 Internship in hospital-based Cardiac Rehabilitation and related activities.
-Must register concurrently for two sections equivalent to a total of 6 credit hours and must complete a minimum of 350 contact hours.
-Kinesiology majors specializing in Exercise Science only.
-Prerequisites: Completion of coursework and minimum cumulative and Kinesiology major GPAs of 2.75.
-Credit: Three hours.
+Must complete a minimum of 350 internship hours.
+Prerequisites: Kinesiology majors specializing in Exercise Science, completion of all degree requirement coursework, minimum cumulative and Kinesiology major GPAs of 2.75, and permission of instructor.
+Credit: Six hours.

-KINS 4943.
+KINS 4946.
 Internship in Corporate Fitness.
 Internship in Corporate Fitness and related activities.
-Must register concurrently for two sections equivalent to a total of 6 credit hours and must complete a minimum of 350 contact hours.
-Kinesiology majors specializing in Exercise Science only.
-Prerequisites: Completion of coursework and minimum cumulative and Kinesiology major GPAs of 2.75.
-Credit: Three hours.
+Must complete a minimum of 350 contact hours.
+Prerequisites: Kinesiology majors specializing in Exercise Science, completion of all degree requirement coursework, minimum cumulative and Kinesiology major GPAs of 2.75, and permission of instructor.
+Credit: Six hours.

 PUBH 2303.
 Race, Ethnicity, and Health.
 Racial, ethnic, and cultural dimensions that underlie health disparities and outcomes.
 Health issues that disproportionally affect individuals of various racial and ethnic backgrounds in the United States.
 Health inequities and solutions at the personal, interpersonal, community, and governmental levels.
 Three lecture hours a week.
 Credit: Three hours.